AmericanPhilosophicalSociety/RevCityDocs/metadataguidelines.md

 * Note: This field  is only used by Workbench and is not migrated into the Repository Item node.

 Example:
- [screenshot of APS workbench sheet]
+ [screenshot of Rev City workbench sheet]

 ### **Parent**
 **Definition:** Defines the relationship between parent and child objects or nodes.